JZJisawesome/ece250-testcases/README.md

 By having your testcases included in this repository, you agree to having them released under the MIT License (of course you retain copyright).
 You'll get a spot in the following "Contributors" section of the README for your contributions, indicating which test files are yours.

 Only input files with a corresponding expected output file will be accepted for inclusion.
-Furthermore, as of Project 3, you must also provide a description of your testcase in this README.
+Furthermore, as of Project 3, you must also provide a description of your testcase (and datasets) in this README.

 Just **submit a PR** to participate, or if you're a big enough contributor, I'll grant you maintainer status :)